-Tip: Rather than talking about specific employees of a client business, you could refer to the name of the company as a whole or the individual’s role in a way that wouldn’t identify them (for example, ‘primary account manager at Client x’).
+Tip: Rather than talking about specific employees of the client business, you could refer to the name of the company as a whole or the individual’s role in a way that wouldn’t identify them (for example, ‘primary account manager at Client x’).

 The advantage of Anonymisation of Jira data

-Equally, there will be situations where you need to refer to a specific individual, but can do so while obscuring their identity.
+Equally, there will be situations where you need to refer to a specific individual but can do so while obscuring their identity.

-That is called “anonymisation”.
+That is called “anonymization”.